kdschlosser/pyWinAPI/README.md

 NOTICE

 This project is never intended to run.
 It is to be used as a reference in order to obtain python version of the c code located in the Windows SDK.
 TheWindows SDK is a behemoth clockin in at almost 10 million lines of code.
 I think that Python would cringe and then run away if we tried to run a program that contained that many lines of code.
-Not to mention what the memory hiw would be if we loaded that much code.
+Not to mention what the memory hit would be if we loaded that much code.

 WARNING